sarahpearman/data-stories/final-project-main.md

 ## Part 2

 At some point in brainstorming for Part 2, I realized that I could tell a more interesting story if I collected some data on my own.
 I collected data from asking my own smart speakers privacy-related questions, and I also explored their corresponding apps and gathered metrics on how difficult it was to find privacy settings in the apps as well as how complex the language in the settings was.

+For the last chart, I originally envisioned some kind of matrix to show how hard it was to access settings plotted against the readability metrics.
+(Actually, that matrix popped into my head when I was out on a run one day and was completely stuck on this project—-it's funny how that works.)
+I quickly realized that the matrix didn't actually make sense, especially given that all of the data points would be in the "performed poorly on both metrics" quadrant anyway, but I liked the idea of finding two metrics to show how easy or hard it was to work with the privacy settings for each voice assistant, so I iterated until finding a way to do that.
+This chart will hopefully be an interesting proof-of-concept for additional research in this space.

 I then built a wireframe of a story with the data from Part 1 plus the data I collected in Part 2.
 I tested that wireframe with three users--one expert user with a background similar to mine, one user who is not an expert in technology or privacy but who has more visual design background than I do, and one general-audience user.
 I iterated based on their feedback and arrived at a final wireframe.